StealthLgn/ClassC-language/README.md

     private:

         template< typename A , typename B> void some(); //internal use only, only types in 'my' namespace can use this functions
+        //any 'using namespace my' do not inject this function to your scope -- only public

     public: namespace foo //namespace always public, can't hide namespaces {